SSH Authorized Key File Activity Detected via Defend for Containers

 • Examine the timestamp of the event to determine when the file change or creation took place and correlate it with any known activities or changes in the environment.

-• Investigate the user account or process that made the modification to the authorized_keys or sshd_config file to assess if it was an authorized action.
+• Investigate the user account or process that made the modification to the authorized_keys file to assess if it was an authorized action.

 • Check for any recent SSH connections to the container, especially those using public key authentication, to identify potential unauthorized access.

-• Analyze the contents of the modified authorized_keys or sshd_config file to identify any suspicious or unauthorized keys or configurations.
+• Analyze the contents of the modified authorized_keys file to identify any suspicious or unauthorized keys.

 • Review the container's logs and any related network activity around the time of the modification for signs of compromise or lateral movement attempts.